ssannejohansson/MS1-adopt-a-senior/README.md

 - Home page - No errors or warnings.
 - Adoption page - Error with the flip-card code. *Since I don't have a solution for this and everything is working in manual testing, I've decided to leave this error*
 - Contact page - No errors or warnings.
-- Success page -
+- Success page - No errors or warnings.
-- Thank you page -
+- Thank you page - No errors or warnings.
+- CSS -

 ### Manual testing